laddhashreya2000/laddhashreya2000/README.md

 ### Hi there 👋

-I am Shreya Laddha, a fourth-year Electrical Engineering undergraduate student at IIT Bombay.
-I will be joining Google full-time in the month of July as a Software Engineer.
-My latest experience was as a Summer Analyst (2021) at Goldman Sachs.
+I am Shreya Laddha.
+I joined as a Software Engineer at Google this year.
+I previously interned at Goldman Sachs as Summer Analyst 2021.
+I graduated from IIT Bombay with a major in Electrical Engineering and minors in Computer Science & Engineering and Artificial Intelligence & Data Science.

 I have a keen interest in Natural Language Processing, Deep Learning, PCB design and communication systems.
 I am also the current Non-Technical Subsystem Head at IIT Bombay Student Satellite Program ([IITBSSP](https://www.aero.iitb.ac.in/satlab/)).